Officers fatally shoot weapon-wielding man following overnight pursuit

 A man was killed in an officer-involved shooting following a vehicle pursuit early Saturday.

-TPD officers used "stop sticks" to deflate the tires of the fleeing vehicle, which pulled into the Rose Hill Cemetery at 4161 East Admiral Place.
-After the vehicle came to a stop in the northeast corner of the cemetery, the man emerged "wielding" what police described as a semiautomatic pistol and a short, pistol-gripped, pump shotgun.
+TPD officers used “stop sticks” to deflate the tires of the fleeing vehicle, which pulled into the Rose Hill Memorial Park cemetery at 4161 East Admiral Place.
+After the vehicle came to a stop in the northeast corner of the cemetery, the man emerged “wielding” what police described as a semiautomatic pistol and a short, pistol-gripped, pump shotgun.

 People are also reading…

-After he ignored commands, TPD members and the Lighthorse officer fired shots that struck the man, according to the TPD release.
+After he ignored their commands, TPD officers and the Lighthorse officer fired shots that struck the man, according to the TPD release.
 First aid was administered at the scene, but the man died.

 TPD officers who discharged their weapons have been put on administrative leave as an investigation continues, the department reported in its release.